iwhite90/ScalaForTheInterested/chapters/Section04.md

 There are actually many objects involved in this tiny program.
 The first is easy to see.
 It's called `HelloWorld` and you created it by typing the word `object` followed by the name you wanted to give the object, with the body of the object between curly braces.
 Ignore the `extends App` for a moment.
 I'll explain it in a second.
 The object body can contain attributes (describing the characteristics and current state of the object) and behaviour.
 Our object doesn't have any attributes, but it does have some behaviour that causes "Hello World!" to be printed to the terminal.

 But hang on a second!
-You said there were many objects?
+You said there were many objects.
 Where are the others?
 Scala comes with loads of its own objects which you'll take advantage of to write your programs. `println` is actually some behaviour that is defined in one of these objects called `Predef`.
 If you hold **Ctrl** on Windows or **Cmd** on the Mac, and click on the word `println`, IntelliJ will open up the file containing the definition of this behaviour.
 You'll be in the body of the `Predef` object, and should be looking at the follow code:

 ```
 def println(x: Any) = Console.println(x)